hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ## Introduction

-From the *NoSQL* tab you have the ability to interact with the data stored on the platform.
+From *NoSQL* you have the ability to interact with the data stored on the platform:

 ![](img/4.png)